The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Liability for Encumbrances: The transferor is liable for any encumbrances on the property that are not disclosed.

-• 2002 Amendment: The 2002 amendment replaced section 106 of the Act.
+• 2003 Amendment: The 2003 amendment replaced section 106 of the Act.
 The new section deals with the duration of certain leases in the absence of a written contract or local usage.
-It stated that for agricultural or manufacturing leases, it is deemed to be a lease from year to year, terminable by either party with six months’ notice and for other purposes, it is deemed to be a lease from month to month, terminable with fifteen days’ notice.
+It stated that for agricultural or manufacturing leases, it is deemed to be a lease from year to year, terminable by either party with six months' notice, and for other purposes, it is deemed to be a lease from month to month, terminable with fifteen days' notice.

-Penalties for Violating Transfer of Property Act Laws
+Penalties for Violating the Transfer of Property Act Laws

 • Invalid Transfers: Transfers made in contravention of the Act's provisions, such as those without following the general principles of transfer as enumerated in the Act or proper documentation or registration, are considered invalid.
 This means the transfer has no legal effect, and the property rights remain with the original owner.

-• Fraudulent Transfers: Engaging in fraudulent transfers, such as misrepresenting property details or concealing encumbrances, can lead to severe penalties, including fines and imprisonment.
+• Fraudulent Transfers (Section 53): Engaging in fraudulent transfers, such as misrepresenting property details or concealing encumbrances, can lead to severe penalties, including fines and imprisonment.
 The aggrieved party can also seek civil remedies for damages.

 How to Report a Transfer of Property Act Violation?

-• Reporting a violation of the Transfer of Property Act involves several steps to ensure that the complaint is properly documented and addressed.
+• Reporting a violation of the Transfer of Property Act involves several steps to ensure that the complaint is recorded correctly and addressed.

 • Affected parties can file a complaint with the relevant authorities, such as the local land registry office or a civil court.